 There is no “one size fits all” approach to treating hormone and mood changes.
 Ultimately it is a matter of treating each woman as an individual and allowing her to make choices that are effective and make sense to her.

 Dr Peter Holsman is a qualified Medical Practitioner, Naturopath and Professional Speaker based in Melbourne.
-An expert in his field with over 30 years of experience, he specialises in treating people with fatigue related illnesses including digestive problems, anxiety, stress, depression, chronic fatigue syndrome, menopause, thyroid and adrenal hormone concerns.
+An expert in his field with over 30 years of experience, he specialises in treating people with fatigue related illnesses including digestive problems, anxiety, stress, depression, chronic fatigue syndrome, menopause, thyroid treatment and adrenal hormone concerns.